erudit-js/erudit/packages/cog/README.md

 # ⚙️ Erudit Cog

-Kit, types and utils that are used by other packages in the Erudit [monorepo](https://github.com/erudit-js/erudit).
+Kit, schemas and utils that are used by other packages in the Erudit [monorepo](https://github.com/erudit-js/erudit).